 Remember to update your personal data

 If you are a Finnish citizen and live abroad, you are obliged to update your personal data.
-Inform any changes to the Finnish Population Information System maintained by the Local Register Offices.
+Inform any changes to the Finnish Population Information System maintained by the Digital and Population System Services(Link to another website.)
+(Opens New Window).
 Such data include information concerning, among other things, marriage, birth of a child and home address.
 You can submit the notification either to the Local Register Office of your most recent municipality of residence or the Finnish mission nearest to you in your current country of residence.

 If the state has not acceded the Hague Apostille Convention, the foreign document must be legalised.
 To get a document legalised means that you get the required stamps from both the Foreign Ministry of the country that has issued the document and, after that, from the Finnish mission in that country.

 As the certificate has normally been prepared in the language of the country issuing it, it must be translated by an authorised translator either into Finnish, Swedish or English.
 Translations that have been made abroad must be legalised.

 More information on the website of the Digital and Population Service System – Instructions on relaying information about expatriate Finns(Link to another website.)
 (Opens New Window).

 You can check what data about you has been filed in the Population Register System(Link to another website.)
 (Opens New Window).
 If necessary, you can ask that incorrect entries be corrected.